SPEAK WITH A TEAM MEMBER (770) 920-6030

 The Probate Court’s involvement in the process can affect the overall timeline.

-The Probate Judge decides on the best course of action, particularly in situations where there are conflicting views among parties.
+The Probate Court Judge decides on the best course of action, particularly in situations where there are conflicting views among parties.
 In simpler terms, the court brings order to the chaos.

-The Timeline for Satisfying Creditors
+The Timeline for Satisfying Creditor Claims

-The Personal Representative’s Role in Speeding Up the Georgia Probate Process
+The Personal Representative’s Role in Speeding Up the Georgia Probate

 If you are the personal representative, there are steps you can take to make the process as quick and efficient as possible.
 Here are some tips to help speed up probate: